theopin/ip/docs/README.md

 ## FAQ

 ### Q: How do I transfer my data to another computer?
-Transfer the folder /data containing duke.jar into the directory of your other computer that contains ip.jar.
+Transfer the folder /data containing duke.txt into the directory of your other computer that contains ip.jar.
-The application will look out for duke.txt within that /data folder and fetch the tasks from there.
+The application will look out for the duke.txt within that /data folder and fetch the tasks from there.

 ## Command Summary